 Probably not, and probably for the same reason that the blues-guitarist realestate agent won't quit his job no matter how bad the economy gets and move to Paris to gig again.
 Lack of motivation, courage, passion and a fear of losing what we already have.
 But if I could get a gig like my friend George Hamilton V who played country music for a couple years at Euro-Disney I probably would not turn it down.

-The last night in Paris we wandered through the neighborhood of Belleville which is today, probably what the Latin Quarter was before it became the number 1 tourist destination in Paris if not the world.
-A mixture
+The last night in Paris we wandered through the neighborhood of Belleville which is today, probably what the Latin Quarter was before it became the number 1 tourist destination in Paris if not the

 of immigrants, artists, students and working class people who in the next few years barring a total economic breakdown, may be forced further out to the fringes of Paris as the area becomes what the Latin Quarter is now.
 But for now you can wander around and hear live music of all sorts coming out of small cafes and bars.
 This is the Paris that musicians younger than me come looking for.
 Not just musicians either.
 Several bars and clubs had crowds flowing out into the street that we had to force our